pcheek13/MorningMirror/modules/MMM-DynamicWeather/README.md

 ## Installation

-In your terminal, go to your MagicMirror's Module folder:
+In your terminal, go to your MorningMirror's Module folder:

 ````
-cd ~/MagicMirror/modules
+cd ~/MorningMirror/modules
 ````

 Clone this repository: